DeeStarks/lime/README.md

 ### Configuration
 Configuration files are located in `configs` directory.
-- `notification.go`: configuration file for notifications. ***(NB: the `utils.PlaySound` function have issues playing sounds, so the configurations aren't currently used anywhere.
-The bug will be fixed later on.)***
 - `editor.go`: configuration file for the editor (e.g. Tab size)
 - `version.go`